craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 - XXX

 #### Bone Balm
 A thick blue balm used to set and repair broken or cracked bones.
+Most commonly used by soldiers and adventurers to aid and quicken their recovery.

 Upon introduction, you regain 3 Hit Points.
 Then, choose a "Broken" or "Bruised" Lingering Injury.
 When you next gain the benefits of a Long Rest, you resolve that Lingering Injury.
 **Ingredients**;
 - XXX

 #### Heamox Balm
+A thick red balm used as an anesthetic, antibacterial, coagulant.

 **Ingredients**;
 - XXX